The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Discussion

-We conducted simulations of transmission and emission spectra for realistic atmospheric scenarios, as they would be observed with various JWST instrument configurations (Figure \ref{fig:jwst_atmo}).
-In particular, we modeled a Venus-like atmosphere consisting of 100 per cent CO$_2$, motivated by the planet's physical parameters resembling those of Venus (see Section \ref{sec:venus}); a steam H$_2$O envelope representing a water-world scenario; and a lighter steam CH$_4$ envelope featuring a reduced environment.
-We used \texttt{TauREx 3} for radiative transfer modeling \citep{Waldmann2015a,Waldmann2015b,Al-Refaie2021}, employing a temperature-pressure profile similar to that of Venus for the CO$_2$ atmosphere and profiles adapted from \citet{Kempton2023} for the H$_2$O and CH$_4$ compositions.
-The corresponding JWST spectra were generated using \texttt{ExoTETHyS} \citep{Morello2021} for the NIRSpec G140H (0.97--1.83\,$\mu$m), G235H (1.66--3.07\,$\mu$m), and G395H (2.88--5.18\,$\mu$m) modes, as well as the MIRI LRS Slitless (5--10\,$\mu$m) mode, based on updated instrument response files and including an additional 30 per cent noise contribution in the final error bars.
+We conducted simulations of transmission and emission spectra for realistic atmospheric scenarios, as they would be observed with various JWST instrument configurations (Fig.~\ref{fig:jwst_atmo}).
+In particular, we modelled a Venus-like atmosphere consisting of 100 per cent CO$_2$, motivated by the planet's physical parameters resembling those of Venus (see Section \ref{sec:venus}); a steam H$_2$O envelope representing a water-world scenario; and a lighter steam CH$_4$ envelope featuring a reduced environment.
+We used \texttt{TauREx 3} for radiative transfer modelling \citep{Waldmann2015a,Waldmann2015b,Al-Refaie2021}, employing a temperature-pressure profile similar to that of Venus for the CO$_2$ atmosphere and profiles adapted from \citet{Kempton2023} for the H$_2$O and CH$_4$ compositions.
+The absorption cross sections for H$_2$O, CO$_2$, and CH$_4$ were obtained from the ExoMol database \citep{Chubb2021}, which utilised line lists by \citet{Polyansky2018}, \citet{Rothman2010}, and \citet{Yurchenko2017}, respectively.
+The corresponding JWST spectra were generated using \texttt{ExoTETHyS} \citep{Morello2021} for the NIRSpec G140H (0.97--1.83\,$\mu$m), G235H (1.66--3.07\,$\mu$m), and G395H (2.88--5.18\,$\mu$m) modes, as well as the MIRI LRS Slitless (5--10\,$\mu$m) mode, based on updated instrument response files.
+We included an additional 30 per cent noise contribution in the final error bars.
 The popular NIRISS SOSS mode was excluded due to detector saturation after the first group.
-We adopted spectroscopic binning with a resolving power of $R \sim 100$ for the NIRSpec modes, following the recommendations of \citet{Carter2024} and \citet{Davey2025}, and a constant bin size of 0.25\,$\mu$m for the MIRI LRS, as suggested by \citet{Powell2024}.
-The predicted error bars for a single transit observation are 32–56 ppm (mean error 38 ppm) for NIRSpec G140H, 33–54 ppm (mean error 40 ppm) for NIRSpec G235H, 37–70 ppm (mean error 47 ppm) for NIRSpec G395H, and 41–63 ppm (mean error 49 ppm) for MIRI LRS.
-These uncertainties are comparable to or smaller than the expected spectral features in transmission, which reach $\lesssim$50 ppm in the most favorable CH$_4$-dominated scenario.
-The emission spectra are generally flat across the wavelength range covered by our instrumental simulations, except for an $\sim$80 ppm CO$_2$ feature in the Venus-like scenario.
-Another possibility is to measure planetary emission at longer wavelengths.
-In fact, Gliese 12\,b is a target under consideration for the Rocky World DDT program \citep{Redfield2024}, potentially aiming to observe multiple secondary eclipses using a MIRI filter centered at 15\,$\mu$m.
-In all cases, multiple visits are required to robustly detect atmospheric features, with the optimal strategy, transmission or emission spectroscopy, depending on the actual atmospheric composition of Gliese 12\,b.
+We adopted spectroscopic binning with a resolving power of $\mathcal{R} \sim 100$ for the NIRSpec modes, following the recommendations of \citet{Carter2024} and \citet{Davey2025}, and a constant bin size of 0.25\,$\mu$m for the MIRI LRS, as suggested by \citet{Powell2024}.
+The predicted error bars for a single transit observation are 32–54 ppm (mean error 37 ppm) for NIRSpec G140H, 32–52 ppm (mean error 38 ppm) for NIRSpec G235H, 36–68 ppm (mean error 46 ppm) for NIRSpec G395H, and 40–61 ppm (mean error 48 ppm) for MIRI LRS.
+These uncertainties are comparable to or smaller than the expected spectral features in transmission, which reach $\lesssim$50 ppm in the most favourable CH$_4$-dominated scenario.
+The emission spectra are generally flat across the wavelength range covered by our instrumental simulations, except for a $\sim$90 ppm CO$_2$ feature in the Venus-like scenario.